-Cannon Beach, Oregon, is possibly the most visited beach in the Pacific Northwest, and there’s a reason: It’s a four-mile-long stretch of golden sand studded by off-shore rock formations, including the iconic, 235-foot-high Haystack Rock.
+Cannon Beach, Oregon, is possibly the most popular beach in the Pacific Northwest, and there’s a reason: It’s a four-mile-long stretch of golden sand studded by off-shore rock formations, including the iconic, 235-foot-high Haystack Rock.

 In every season, you’ll find events in Cannon Beach for all interests.

-That including a yoga festival (February), a wine and culinary festival (March), spring whale-watching (mid-March through mid-April), an arts festival (May), a sandcastle contest (June), a puffin watch (July), and an arts festival (November).
+In normal times, there are year-round events, including a yoga festival (February), a wine and culinary festival (March), spring whale-watching (mid-March through mid-April), an arts festival (May), a sandcastle contest (June), a puffin watch (July), and an arts festival (November).

 Whether you visit in sunny summer or stormy winter, here are eight must-do pastimes, most of which center around Cannon Beach’s main attractions: the sea, the sand and the scenery.